dark-neonus/trapezna-recomendations/README.md

 2. Browse and order dishes from "Trapezna."
 3. For the next time view personalized dish recommendations based on your preferences.
 4. Explore the graph visualization to understand ingredient connections.

+## Feedback
+   - Our assistant Anton - has been helping us throughout the whole work and he always answered our questions.
+He offered valuable advice on structuring project, splitting tasks and realization of PageRank algorithm.
+The assistant offered suggestions to enhance the documentation and made sure all project requirements were addressed.

 ## Thanks to developers